-Many people continue to smoke after being diagnosed with cancerJanuary 23rd, 2012 in Cancer /
+Many people continue to smoke after being diagnosed with cancerJanuary 23, 2012 in Medicine & Health / Cancer

 A new analysis has found that a substantial number of lung and colorectal cancer patients continue to smoke after being diagnosed.
 Published early online in CANCER, a peer-reviewed journal of the American Cancer Society, the study provides valuable information on which cancer patients might need help to quit smoking.